tejeez/geckokapula/firmware/README.md

 If not, install the toolchain first.
 For example, on Ubuntu:

     sudo apt install make gcc-arm-none-eabi libnewlib-arm-none-eabi gdb-multiarch openocd

+See [flashing tutorial](flashing.md) for details on setting up OpenOCD.

 Compiling the firmware: